svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > Web API specifications are machine-readable descriptions of APIs.
 These specifications, in combination with related tooling, simplify and support the consumption of APIs.
 However, despite the increased distribution of web APIs, specifications are rare and their creation and maintenance heavily rely on manual efforts by third parties.
 In this paper, we propose an automatic approach and an associated tool called D2Spec for extracting significant parts of such specifications from web API documentation pages.
 Given a seed online documentation page of an API, D2Spec first crawls all documentation pages on the API, and then uses a set of machinelearning techniques to extract the base URL, path templates, and HTTP methods – collectively describing the endpoints of the API.

+> The web API’s base URL is essential in a web API specification: any URL of a Web API request must contain the base URL and the relative path of the corresponding endpoint.
+More formally, a base URL is a common prefix of all URLs for web API invocations, excluding other URLs such as documentation pages.
+In OpenAPI specifications, a base URL is constructed via three fields: a scheme (e.g., https), the host (e.g., api.instagram.com), and optionally a base path (e.g., /v1).
+In many APIs (e.g., Instagram API), the base URL is the longest common prefix of all the URLs for invoking the web API.
+However, for other APIs, such as Microsoft’s The DevTest Labs Client API, the longest common prefix is https://management. azure.com/subscriptions while the actual base URL is https://management.azure.com, because /subscriptions is defined to be part of the endpoint paths.
+Whether a base URL is indeed the longest common prefix is a design decision of the API provider.
+A path template defines fixed components of a URL as well as ones to be instantiated dynamically.
+For example, in the path template /users/{userId}/posts, the part {userId} is a path parameter that needs to be instantiated with a concrete value of a user ID before performing a request.
+A path parameter is typically denoted via enclosing brackets (i.e., “{}”, “[]”, “<>”, or “()”) or a prefix “:”.
+D2Spec focuses on one type of description associated with the path template: the HTTP method.
+It reflects the type of interaction to be performed on a resource exposed by a web API.
+While many web APIs long relied on GET and POST, now a much broader spectrum of methods is used [22].
+As proposed in related work, we denote every valid combination of a path template and an HTTP method as an endpoint of the API [26].

 * APIComposer: Data-driven composition of REST APIs https://modeling-languages.com/wp-content/uploads/2018/08/esocc2018.pdf

 * REST API Auto Generation: A Model-Based Approach https://www.researchgate.net/profile/Samer_Zein/publication/344403957_REST_API_Auto_Generation_A_Model-Based_Approach/links/5f71dddba6fdcc0086438ed0/REST-API-Auto-Generation-A-Model-Based-Approach.pdf